Lessons Learned from July 4th Prevention Project

 The Phone Card Experiment

-The idea was simple: If someone loses a pet on July 4th, they don't need more stress or more decisions.
+The idea was simple: If someone loses or finds a pet on July 4th, they don't need more stress or more decisions.
 What if the instructions were already in front of them?
 What if we could remove the need to remember what to do next?

 The Airtag Saga